 Most cases of heartburn and acid reflux are triggered by food consumption and, particularly, foods that are highly acidic.
 Eating the right foods and, more importantly, avoiding the wrong foods, is essential when controlling or reducing acid reflux, and consequentially, GERD.
 Every person is different and not everyone’s acid reflux is triggered by the same foods.
 However, there are some common foods known to be more triggering when it comes to acid reflux and GERD:

 Changing your diet is a great way to reduce acid reflux and GERD problems.
 Of course, diet alone may not be enough to treat all of your gastrointestinal problems.
 Additionally, your gastroenterologist may advise other changes and treatment options to combat your GERD.
 Some of these may include:

 - Maintaining a healthy weight

 - Elevating the head of your bed

 - Taking prescription medication

 Speak to your gastroenterologist to discuss diet and other lifestyle changes that will help you be a healthier you.

 If you suffer from frequent acid reflux and suspect that you may be damaging your esophageal lining, contact a gastroenterologist.
-Dr. Rieders and Dr. Reddy at GastroCare LI have dedicated their professional careers to helping people suffering from gastrointestinal problems.
+Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders at GastroCare LI have dedicated their professional careers to helping people suffering from gastrointestinal problems.
 We understand how painful and debilitating these problems can be and we are here to help.
 To schedule an appointment or learn more about GERD, contact our office at (516) 265-7049 today.